will62794/will62794.github.io/_drafts/2026-03-03-canonical-dist-protocols.markdown

 Specifying a protocol in terms of history queries is conceptually satisfying and a nice way to abstract away more of the lower level protocol details.
 It moves the protocol further away from a practical implementation, though, since it's not realistic for a node to have the ability to continuously read and query over the entire history of all states of other nodes.
 We can bridge this over to practical implementations, though, by viewing this as an [incremental view maintenance](https://materialize.com/blog/ivm-database-replica/) problem.

 That is, in a real system, we essentially want to maintain the correct output of this precondition query based on the current state of the network.
-An alternate way to do this is to view this as an online maintenance problem i.e. instead of computing the query output over a giant batch of all historical messages, we update the output of the query incrementally as each new message arrives.
+We can view this as an online maintenance problem i.e. instead of computing the query output over a giant batch of all historical messages, we update the output of the query incrementally as each new message arrives.
 This is a formal way to map between the abstract, query-oriented protocol specification and a more practical, operational algorithmic implementation.
-It also, in theory, is perfectly general i.e. as long as know that the query we write down can be computed incrementally, any protocol we specify in this manner could in theory always be automatically "incrementalized" into a practical, operational version.
+It also, in theory, is sufficiently general i.e. as long as know that the queries we write down can be computed incrementally, any protocol we specify in this manner could in theory always be automatically "incrementalized" into a practical, operational version.
 A lot of previous work has explored the [foundations](https://ecommons.cornell.edu/server/api/core/bitstreams/ef203133-30b8-45e8-a504-53b3b5443632/content) of evaluating these types of (first order logic) queries incrementally, particularly in the [context of Datalog](https://corescholar.libraries.wright.edu/knoesis/352/).